Bethesda Friends Meeting

 2. Online via Zoom.

-• Click here for more details about BFM Covid restrictions and information about our weekly activities and worship
+• Click here for more information about our weekly activities and worship.

-• During the summer, children K-6 have supervised play activities
+• During the summer, children in grades K-6 have supervised playground activities with paid and volunteer adults.

 Summary of Religious Education (RE) for Children & Youth (Grades K-8)